Supplying the automotive industry

 Productivity results in job growth

-A year later, Kenosha Metal Products added another cell, which helped the company add capabilities in a productive and efficient manner.
+A year later, Kenosha Metal Products added another cell, helping the company add capabilities in a productive and efficient manner.
 It also helped them take on new business — enough to add three additional workers.

 Some individual parts require 48 separate welds, which makes the consistency and repeatability of the system key.
-The system is designed for high output welding in automotive and general manufacturing applications, and has a turntable capable of rotating 180 degrees in under 2.2 seconds — which helps Kenosha minimize index time and maximize productivity.
+The system is designed for high output welding in automotive and general manufacturing applications.
+It has a turntable capable of rotating 180 degrees in under 2.2 seconds — which helps Kenosha minimize index time and maximize productivity.

 “You wouldn’t physically be able to do it over the course of an eight-hour shift with manual welding and put out what the robot’s putting out,” Faher says.
 “As far as repeatability and quality, nothing beats it.”